Dayewalker/useless-api/README.md

-# nyybeats-api
+# useless-api

-NyyBeats API is a simple API that allows the user to return a song title.
+Useless API is a simple API that allows the user to return a song title.

 ## Installation